GlebBatykov/minerva/README.md

 ### Request body

-You can access the request body through the `body` field of an instance of the `Minerva Request` class.
+You can access the request body through the `body` field of an instance of the `MinervaRequest` class.
 The 'body` field provides access to an instance of the 'RequestBody' class.

 Initially, it is represented as bytes (the `data` field), but there are methods for trying to represent it as:

 - `text`.
-To do this, use the `as Text` method;
+To do this, use the `asText` method;
 - `json`.
 The `asJson` method is used for this;
 - `form`.
-To do this, use the `as Form` method.
+To do this, use the `asForm` method.

 #### FormData

-The `as Form` method of an instance of the `Request Body` class returns `Future`, which will return an instance of the `Form Data` class.
+The `asForm` method of an instance of the `RequestBody` class returns `Future`, which will return an instance of the `FormData` class.

-An instance of the `Form Data` class contains the `data` field.
-This is `Map<String, Form Data Value>` where `String` is the name of the form field, and `Form Data Value` can be of 2 types:
+An instance of the `FormData` class contains the `data` field.
+This is `Map<String, Form Data Value>` where `String` is the name of the form field, and `FormDataValue` can be of 2 types:

-- `Form Data String` is a form field representing a value in the form of a string;
+- `FormDataString` is a form field representing a value in the form of a string;
-- `Form Data File` is a form field containing a file.
+- `FormDataFile` is a form field containing a file.

 ### Path parameters